lmottasin/laravel-service-container-knowlegese-base/readme.md

-# Laravel Service Container & Dependency Injection 🚀
+# Laravel Service Container & Dependency Injection

-> **A comprehensive guide to mastering Laravel's most powerful feature**
+> **A comprehensive guide from "what is it" to "how it works" under the hood**

 [![Laravel](https://img.shields.io/badge/Laravel-12.x-red)](https://laravel.com/docs/12.x/container)
 [![Level](https://img.shields.io/badge/Level-Beginner%20to%20Advanced-blue)](https://github.com/your-repo)